 Although, it would be funny to see it try.

 This is what is known a crossplay, when a character is portrayed by someone of another sex.
-Gender bending in cosplay would be when a girl takes Squall’s character and comes up with something like this for her character design:
+Gender bending in cosplay would be when a girl takes Squall’s character and comes up with a Squall who is very much female for her costume.

 I love when people dress up like this.
 It just raises so many questions regarding the actual canon of a story.
 What if Squall was a girl?
 Normally when I see something like this in fanfiction, it’s just to open up new romantic avenues for the characters, because I guess gender matters when choosing a partner in fanfiction.
 And no, there’s nothing inherently wrong with turning Obi-Wan into a woman and then wondering what happens when she meets a funny little slave boy on Tatooine.
 I just love it so much more in cosplay, because while I enjoy gender bending, when it’s done in cosplay, I can actually see how other people envision a female Superman, or a male River Tam.